Breaking the Chains (album): Notes

-On the original Breakin' the Chains Carrere version, released under the band name Don Dokken, several song titles are misspelled on the back cover.
+On the original Breakin' the Chains Carrere Records version, released under the name Don Dokken, several song titles are misspelled on the back cover.
 Namely "I Can't See You" ("I Can See You"), "Stick to Your Guns" ("Still to Your Guns"), and "Young Girls" ("Young Girl").
 On the French Carrere vinyl release, the songs are spelled correctly, but George Lynch's name is misspelled as "Georges Lynch".